webrtc-uwp/webrtc-scripts/README.md

 Release notes are stored in **releases.txt** file inside root sdk directory

-Version of the release notes will be added automaticly when running `publishnuget` action, or it can be added manualy by adding in `--setservernoteversion` option when you next time you call the `python run.py` command, which will take latest published version of the nuget package and set it as a release note version.
+Version of the release notes will be added automatically when running `publishnuget` action.
+It can also be set manually by adding in `--setservernoteversion` option.
+In that case it will take the latest published version of the nuget package and set it as a release note version in releases.txt.

+If the `releasenotes` action is called, and release.txt file already has a note that doesn't have a version set, newly created note will be appended to the top of the previous note that doesn't have a version set.

+When running `createnuget` action, release notes, that don't have a version set, are used as NuGet package release notes.
+Those notes are also copied to a .txt file and placed along side the created package.

 ## Creating NuGet package
 Creating NuGet package for WebRtc UWP can be done by running createnuget action.